codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Controller's Namespace
 ----------------------

-When you specify a controller and method name as a string, if a controller name is stated without beginning with ``\``, the :ref:`routing-default-namespace` will be prepended:
+When you specify a controller and method name as a string, if a controller is written without a leading ``\``, the :ref:`routing-default-namespace` will be
+prepended:

 .. literalinclude:: routing/063.php